Maria Georgina Grey: Educational experiences

-In 1841 Maria married her cousin, William Thomas Grey, a wine merchant who was the nephew of former prime minister Earl Grey.
+In 1841 Maria married her cousin, William Thomas Grey, a wine merchant who was the son of author Maria Grey and nephew of former prime minister Earl Grey.
 The marriage was a happy one but produced no children.

 Early writings

 Even though she was married, Maria still remained close to Emily.
 She moved into William and Maria's home, and the sisters continued to write together.
 Their treatise on women's education, Thoughts on Self Culture Address to Women, was published in 1850 funded by Maria's husband.
 In the publication they voiced their disapproval of the frivolous attitude to marriage and the established view that women should be only educated enough to attract a husband.
 They also laid out a basis for education for girls which included subjects, such as arithmetic, geometry, history, elementary science and politics, usually neglected in customary female education of the time.
 They also argued that female education should not end at 'the period when female education is supposed to be finished' and continue into later life.